Melo Trimble: Professional career

-Trimble worked out for nine NBA teams, including the Washington Wizards, after the NBA Combine concluded.
+Trimble worked out for nine NBA teams, including his hometown Washington Wizards, after the NBA Combine concluded.
 After going undrafted in 2017 NBA draft, Trimble joined the Philadelphia 76ers for the 2017 NBA Summer League.
 Trimble averaged 10.3 points per game in three games for the 76ers in the Summer League.
 On September 18, 2017, Trimble signed with the Minnesota Timberwolves.
 He was waived on October 14 as one of the team's final preseason roster cuts.
 He joined the Iowa Wolves in the NBA G League as an affiliate player.
 In July 2018, he played for the Chicago Bulls in the 2018 NBA Summer League.

 On August 9, 2018, Trimble signed with the Cairns Taipans for the 2018–19 NBL season.
 In his debut for the Taipans on October 13, 2018, Trimble scored 32 points in an 88–70 win over the Brisbane Bullets, setting the most points scored by a Taipans player on debut.
 He played in all 28 games, finishing second in scoring after averaging 22.5 points along with 4.6 assists, 3.9 rebounds and 1.2 steals in 34 minutes of action per game.
 He subsequently earned All-NBL Second Team honors.
 Following the NBL season, he moved to Puerto Rico to play for Piratas de Quebradillas.
 In 26 games for Quebradillas, he averaged 17.4 points, 2.8 rebounds and 6.3 assists per game.